cocotb/cocotb/docs/source/scheduler.rst

 What is a coroutine?
 ====================

-A coroutine is a special type of function that can be paused and resumed at certain points in its execution.
+A :term:`coroutine` is a special type of function that can be paused and resumed at certain points in its execution.
 When a coroutine is paused, it yields control to another coroutine, allowing other code to run.
 When a coroutine is resumed, it continues executing from where it left off.

-If this sounds a lot like a Python generator, that's because it is.
+If this sounds a lot like a Python :term:`generator <python:generator>`, that's because it is.
-In fact, Python's built-in :term:`coroutines <python:coroutine>` are built on top of :term:`generators <python:generator>`.
+In fact, Python's built-in :term:`coroutines <python:coroutine>` are built on top of :term:`!generators`.

 How do I define a coroutine?
 ============================